Oxen-AI/oxen-release/Tabular.md

 ## Slice

 Say you want to take a subset of the datafile and save it in another data file.
 You can do this with the `--slice` option.
 This can be handy when creating train, test, and validation sets.
+The two numbers represent the start and end indices you want to slice into.

 ```bash
 $ oxen df annotations/data.csv --slice '0..9000' -o annotations/train.parquet